 - Renal impairment: dose reduction required (section 5). - Alcohol dependence.
 Advise the patient to remain well within the national guidelines. - Hepatic impairment, particularly if due to alcohol use. - Pre-existing blood dyscrasias or disorders, including bone marrow hypoplasia, leucopoenia, thrombocytopenia, or significant anaemia.
-Confirm to primary care that any underlying dyscrasias have been considered and whether any change to standard monitoring in section 9 is required. - Respiratory disease.
+Confirm to primary care that any underlying dyscrasias have been considered and whether any change to standard monitoring in section 9 is required. - Photosensitivity. - Respiratory disease.
 Acute or chronic interstitial pneumonitis, often associated with blood eosinophilia, may occur, and deaths have been reported.
-Patients should be advised to contact their GP immediately should they develop persistent cough or dyspnoea. - Concomitant use with hepatotoxic or haematotoxic medicines (see section 7). - History of ulcers of the oral cavity, ulcerative stomatitis, gastrointestinal ulcers, or ulcerative colitis. - History of chronic or recurrent infection (e.g., frequent infective COPD exacerbations, tuberculosis, or recurrent urinary tract infection).
-Localised or systemic infection including hepatitis B or C. - Frail or elderly consider reduced dose.
+Patients should be advised to contact their GP immediately should they develop persistent cough or dyspnoea. - Concomitant use with hepatotoxic or haematotoxic medicines (see section 7). - History of ulcers of the oral cavity, ulcerative stomatitis, gastrointestinal ulcers, or ulcerative colitis. - History of chronic or recurrent infection (e.g., frequent infective COPD exacerbations, history of tuberculosis or recurrent urinary tract infection).
+Localised or systemic infection including hepatitis B or C. - Frail or elderly consider reduced dose. - Conditions which increase the risk of dehydration (e.g., vomiting) may increase the risk of toxicity.
+Consider interrupting treatment until symptoms cease. - Patients who have no history of exposure to varicella zoster virus (VZV) i.e., chickenpox or herpes zoster (shingles), should avoid contact with individuals with chickenpox or herpes zoster.
+Contact the on-call microbiologist via the hospital switchboard for advice regarding those who have no antibodies to varicella-zoster virus and who have had significant exposure to chickenpox or herpes zoster.
+See The Green Book - chapter 34 for detailed guidance.
+If the patient is infected with VZV, appropriate measures should be taken, which may include antiviral therapy and supportive care.

-Rheumatological Conditions: Oral methotrexate for patients in adult services (excluding cancer).
+Inflammatory Bowel Disease: Oral Methotrexate for patients in adult services (excluding cancer).